List of royal warrant holders of the British royal family

 This is a list of past royal warrant of appointment holders of the British royal family.
 A full list is available here.

-British royal warrants are currently granted by King Charles III to companies or tradespeople who supply goods and services.
+British royal warrants are currently granted by King Charles III, Queen Camilla, Prince William and Catherine, Princess of Wales to companies or tradespeople who supply goods and services.
 The warrant enables the supplier to advertise that they supply to the royal family.
 The professions, employment agencies, party planners, the media, government departments, and "places of refreshment or entertainment" (such as pubs and theatres) do not qualify.
 The Merchandise Marks Act 1887 (50 & 51 Vict. c.
 28) makes it illegal for companies to falsely claim that they have a royal warrant.

 Following the death of Elizabeth II and the accession of Charles III in 2022, their royal warrants became void but remained valid for up to two years.
 Applications for new warrants from the King and Queen opened in May 2024, taking effect in 2025.